Homemade Oat Flour Pizza Crust

 & Uber satisfying

 I love making this pizza for my lunch.
 I usually half the recipe and eat it with a salad.
-It would make the perfect appetizer on Italian night or even the main event when paired with a green salad.
+It would make the perfect appetizer on Italian night or even the main event when paired with my go-to Italian salad.

 - 1/2 cup egg whites from a carton